 Biomedical engineering is a great course which offers many opportunities and has allowed me to have a wider range of knowledge.Aaliyah

 Our degree will enable you to be part of exciting product developments including robots to help the disabled walk, advanced prosthetics, machines for complex treatments, diagnostic equipment and artificial organs.
-You can also get involved in smart technologies and applying them to transmit data directly to clinics, minimising the need for patient travel.
+You can also get involved in smart technologies and apply them to transmit data directly to clinics, minimising the need for patient travel.
+Emergency situations can also be caught early and prevent a decline in patient health.

 Biomedical engineering is a dynamic and exciting area of growth and innovation, and one which will develop rapidly in the coming years.